sehqlr/zettelkasten/fffec84b.md

 worthy failure, and the end of the first war was the end of the universe it existed in.

-Maybe next time this happens, it’d turn out differently?45555555555
+Maybe next time this happens, it’d turn out differently?